 As it turned out, the move to Loctal tubes is a great example of incorporating "state of the art" that sometimes fails to live up to the promise.
 The tubes, according to Wikipedia, were "...prone to intermittent connections caused by the build-up of electrolytic corrosion."
 And if you tried to take advantage of the pin-for-pin compatibility, you found the smaller pins of the Loctal tubes in the bigger Octal sockets had a tendency to "wobble."
 So much for an upgrade.
 Those problems would not surface for a few years, and Philco would use loctals in many of the home tabletop radios they built after the war.

 So loctals have kind of a sketchy history, and demonstrate one challenge of developing new technology that may, at first, be considered "state of the art" but later turns out to have many flaws that diminish its marketability.
 However, we will now see how the story of the audio output tube will, no pun intended, light the way forward not just for radios but all electronics.
 We turn again to Wikipedia, which explains that "in 1938 a technique was developed to use an all-glass construction with the pins fused in the glass base of the envelope.
 This was used in the design of a much smaller tube outline, known as the miniature tube..."
-The advantages of the mini tube are echoed today in the semiconductor industry where companies, such as Analog Devices, build and market products that are smaller, use less power, and dissipate less heat (primarily because the tube's filaments are smaller).
-Yet, despite these reductions, they outperform their predecessors.
-That may explain why, for the next version of model 46-250, Philco designers tweaked the audio output section of the radio to accommodate a next-generation mini tube, the 50B5.
-Clearly there was a cost benefit to Philco to use the smaller tube, because they also had to install a mini tube socket in the place where previously an Octal 50L6 sat.
-We can see that in the close-up of that portion of the 125 chassis:
+The advantages of the mini tube are echoed today in the semiconductor industry where companies (such as Analog Devices) build and market products that use less power and therefore dissipate less heat (in the case of the mini tube, because the filaments were that much smaller.)

 Mini Socket adapter the Audio Output tube